Catarman, Northern Samar: History

 Before the coming of the Spaniards, Catarman (also known as Calatman or Cataruman) was a settlement by the mouth of the river of the same name in the region called Ibabao.
-The Spanish Conquistadores freely applied the name Ibabao to the northern part of Samar island when it established its civil government.
+The Spanish Conquistadors applied the term Ibabao to the northern part of Samar island when it established its civil government.
 The similarities in the vocabularies and pronunciation of the dialects of these areas traces them to a common root as a people.

 The town was one of the 13 villages and settlements and adopted as pueblos by the Spaniards in Samar Island and was one of the settlements in the northern parts of the island.
-The pueblo was named Calatman and was one of the pueblos in the Visayan islands, then collectively referred to as Islas de Pintados.
+The pueblo was named Calatman and was one of the pueblos in the Visayan islands, then collectively referred to as Islas de Pintados [Island of the Painted Ones].

 In 1974, Catarman was made the center of the episcopal see of the then newly established Roman Catholic Diocese of Catarman comprising the Northern Samar province, with the Our Lady of the Annunciation Parish Church as the designated cathedral.

-Cityhood

-In 2003, its application for cityhood was deterred after officials of the neighboring of towns Bobon and Mondragon opposed the planned Catarman City conglomeration, which was necessary to meet the criteria for the approval of its bid for cityhood.
-Another bill was filed converting the Municipality of Catarman into a component city of Northern Samar but is still pending with the Committee on Local Government in the House of Representatives since July 2010.
-The rise of establishments and banking institutions has swiftly came and filled the spaces of Catarman that paved the way for it to become competitive.

 Geography

-Catarman lies on the northern part of Samar Island, bounded to the east by Mondragon, to the west by Bobon, to the south by Lope de Vega, and to the north by the Philippine Sea.
+Catarman lies on the northern part of Samar Island, bounded to the east by Mondragon, to the west by Bobon, to the south by Lope de Vega, to the southwest by Calbayog City, and to the north by the Philippine Sea.

 On the Pacific coast are flat lowlands with the interior characterized by outlying low hills.
 Mount Puyao in Barangay Liberty is the highest peak in the area.
 The Catarman River, a major provincial river, divides the eastern and the western parts of the town.
-It is fed by the Paticua, Hibulwangan, Mahangna, Tura, and Danao creeks together with lesser prominent estuaries.
+It is fed by the Paticua, Hibulwangan, Mahangna, Tura, and Danao creeks together with less prominent estuaries.

 Barangays

-The Municipality of Catarman is politically subdivided into 55 barangays, 17 of them in the poblacion.
+Catarman is politically subdivided into 55 barangays.
+Each barangay consists of puroks and some have sitios.